Auditions • Constellation

 Rehearsals will generally be scheduled for evenings and weekends.
 The performance schedule will include several 10am student matinees (Wednesdays and Thursdays), so all actors must have daytime availability on those days during the run.

-All roles except Lucy are available.
-Actors interested in auditioning should submit a headshot and resume to Kate Galvin, Casting Director (casting@seeconstellation.org) by Friday May 30th.
-Initial auditions will be via self-tape, with in-person callback to be scheduled later in June.
+Actors interested in auditioning should submit a headshot and resume to Kate Galvin, Casting Director (casting@seeconstellation.org).
+Initial auditions will be via self-tape, with in-person callback to be scheduled later.

 Seeking actors for the following roles: